Protecting Your Health and Safety on Test Day

 - Limiting the number of people in each MCAT test session.

-- Maintaining 6 feet distance between individuals in waiting rooms, at check-in, and in the testing room
+- Observing social distancing between individuals in waiting rooms, at check-in, and in the testing room

 - Requiring the use of face masks for all staff and MCAT examinees. *